cameraui/sdk/go/docs/api/storage.md

 <a name="DeviceStorage.AddSchema"></a>
 ### func \(\*DeviceStorage\) AddSchema

-	func (ds *DeviceStorage) AddSchema(schema *JsonSchema)
+	func (ds *DeviceStorage) AddSchema(schema *JsonSchema) error

 AddSchema adds a new schema field.
+Returns an error if a schema with that key already exists — use ChangeSchema to modify an existing field.

 <a name="DeviceStorage.ChangeSchema"></a>
 ### func \(\*DeviceStorage\) ChangeSchema

-	func (ds *DeviceStorage) ChangeSchema(key string, newSchema *JsonSchema)
+	func (ds *DeviceStorage) ChangeSchema(key string, newSchema *JsonSchema) error

-ChangeSchema replaces the schema for an existing key.
-The passed key always wins \(newSchema.Key is overwritten with key\).
-It is a no\-op when no schema with that key is currently registered — use AddSchema to add a new field.
-Persists when the changed schema is storable.
+ChangeSchema replaces an existing key's schema with a full JsonSchema; individual fields are not merged.
+The passed key always wins.
+It is a no\-op when no schema with that key is registered — use AddSchema to add a new field.

-Unlike the Node/Python SDKs \(which merge a partial schema into the existing one\), the Go SDK takes a full JsonSchema and replaces the entry.

 <a name="DeviceStorage.DefineSchemas"></a>
 ### func \(\*DeviceStorage\) DefineSchemas

 	func (ds *DeviceStorage) DefineSchemas(schemas []JsonSchema)

-DefineSchemas sets the schemas for this storage.
+DefineSchemas sets all schemas for this storage.
+Schema defaults fill any key the store does not carry; existing stored values win.

+<a name="DeviceStorage.Destroy"></a>
+### func \(\*DeviceStorage\) Destroy

+	func (ds *DeviceStorage) Destroy() error

+Destroy clears this storage's values and deletes its location from the store, blocking until the deletion is durable.

 <a name="DeviceStorage.GetConfig"></a>
 ### func \(\*DeviceStorage\) GetConfig

 	func (ds *DeviceStorage) GetConfig() map[string]any

-GetConfig returns the full schema configuration.
+GetConfig returns the full schema configuration \(schema definitions and current values\).

 <a name="DeviceStorage.GetSchema"></a>
 ### func \(\*DeviceStorage\) GetSchema